 For the penalty, all players except for a defending goalkeeper leave the corresponding half of the playing field.
 The goalkeeper must be close to the goal line, at least until the attacking player has had contact with the ball.
-The referee places the ball on the center point and the player taking the shot will, after the whistle of the referee, play the ball from there, trying to score a goal.
-The player must remain in motion towards the goal line with no backwards movement or stopping allowed.
+The Referee-referee places the ball on the center point and the player taking the shot will, after the whistle of the Referee-referee, play the ball from there, trying to score a goal.
+The ball must be kept player must remain in motion towards the goal line (with no backwards movement allowed) and once it is or stopping allowed.
 Once the ball has been shot, the play shall be considered complete.
 No goal can be scored on a rebound of any kind (an exception being the ball off the goal post and/or the goalkeeper and then directly into the goal), and any time the ball crosses the goal line, the shot shall be considered complete.